-Yes.
-As a matter of fact, The Yorkshire Knee Clinic, says that meniscus tears are the most prevalent knee injuries in the game.
-This happens during your golf swing when your foot on your lead leg is planted and you swiftly twist your knee.
+Yes, you can suffer a meniscus tear while playing golf.
+After all, it’s the most prevalent knee injury in the game.
+It largely happens during your golf swing when your lead foot is planted and you swiftly twist your knee.
+(6)

 Knee pain, especially when it concerns your lead leg in golf, isn’t something to scoff at.
 And, more than making you play worse (or not at all), it also takes away from the fun of the game.

 To help prevent this, you can train to better condition your body, use more appropriate equipment, work on your technique, and perhaps the most important bit of them all, give your body enough time to recover.

 - Baker, Matthew L et al. “Risk Factors for Knee Injury in Golf: A Systematic Review.”
 Sports medicine (Auckland, N.Z.) vol. 47,12 (2017): 2621-2639. doi:10.1007/s40279-017-0780-5

 - Gosheger, Georg et al. “Injuries and overuse syndromes in golf.”
 The American journal of sports medicine vol. 31,3 (2003): 438-43. doi:10.1177/03635465030310031901